 1. To keep your heating and cooling systems functioning smoothly - Dirty ducts make it less efficient (and more expensive) to heat and cool your home

-2. For your health - Breathing in air from clogged or unclean ducts isn’t healthy (just think about all the dust, dead skin cells, animal hair and gunk!)
+2. For your health - Breathing in the air from clogged or unclean ducts isn’t healthy (just think about all the dust, dead skin cells, animal hair and gunk!)

 It can be tricky to know the condition of your air ducts because they’re located out of sight (and out of mind!).
 That’s why it’s a good idea to get your system maintained by a professional regularly who will stay on top of cleaning your air ducts, vents, and filters.
 But if it’s been a few years between cleans, you might notice the following symptoms: